kserve/website/docs/modelserving/data_plane/v2_protocol.md

 ## Open Inference Protocol (V2 Inference Protocol)

 **For an inference server to be compliant with this protocol the server must implement the health, metadata, and inference V2 APIs**.
 Optional features that are explicitly noted are not required.
 A compliant inference server may choose to implement the [HTTP/REST API](#httprest) and/or the [GRPC API](#grpc).

+Check the [model serving runtime table](../v1beta1/serving_runtime.md) / the `protocolVersion` field in the [runtime YAML](https://github.com/kserve/kserve/tree/master/config/runtimes) to ensure V2 protocol is supported for model serving runtime that you are using.

+Note: For all API descriptions on this page, all strings in all contexts are case-sensitive.
 The V2 protocol supports an extension mechanism as a required part of the API, but this document does not propose any specific extensions.
 Any specific extensions will be proposed separately.

-Note: For all API descriptions on this page, all strings in all contexts are case-sensitive.

 ### Note on changes between V1 & V2